preview for Grocery Shopping for a Healthy Lifestyle

 annick vanderschelden photography//Getty Images

-Whole grain crackers offer a great source of complex carbs for energy, and fiber for satiety, according to Kimberlain.
+Whole grain crackers offer a great source of complex carbs for energy and fiber for satiety, Kimberlain says.
 They're easy to pack in your lunch box or paired with cheese, veggies, hummus, or peanut butter.

 Buy it now